d3vsupp0r7/java8/java_designpattern_gof/src/main/java/org/lba/dp/base/creational/factorymethod/FACTORY_METHOD.md

+# Design Pattern: Factory Method

+## Scope

+# Implementation

-# Product: abstract class.
+## Product: abstract class.

-- Defines the interface of all elements to be used application.
+* Defines the interface of all elements to be used application.

-# ConcreteProduct: classes
+## ConcreteProduct: classes

-- Implement the concrete products.
+* Implement the concrete products.

-# Creator: class
+## Creator: class

-- Declare the factory method which returns an object of class Product.
+* Declare the factory method which returns an object of class Product.
-- Recall the factory method to create the Products.
+* Recall the factory method to create the Products.

-# ConcreteCreator: classes
+## ConcreteCreator: classes
-- Redefine the factory method to return an instance of ConcreteProduct.
+* Redefine the factory method to return an instance of ConcreteProduct.

+## UML

+# Notes

+## Technical Notes

+## Useful notes